alexnguyennz/vsctrust.org.nz/src/content/pages/index.md

 waterGiven: 26841
 mealsForTamariki: 29587
 ---
-We support tamariki by providing kai in schools and kindergartens, young people on Friday and Saturday nights,  and older people who may be feeling lonely or isolated.
+We support tamariki by providing kai in schools and kindergartens and young people on Friday and Saturday nights.